ChrisWhealy/Cordova-Create/README.md

 <a name="header7"></a>
 ##7) Global Configuration File
-When the `cva-create` tool is run using only the `gen_config` parameter, if the file `create-cordova.json` does not exist in your home directory, then it will be created.
+When the `cva-create` tool is run using only the `gen_config` parameter, if the file `create-cordova.json` does not exist in your home directory, then it will be created with default values.

 If this file already exists, then it will remain unmodified.
 Either way, a Cordova project will not be created.